hyung-hwan/qse/qse/doc/page/awk-lang.md

 floating-pointer number.

 You can create a hashed map by assigning a value to a variable indexed with a subscript placed within square brackets.
-You can't convert a hashed map to a scalar type implicitly and explcitly.
+A hashed map is converted to its size in the numeric context and "#MAP" in the string context.

 A regular expression may or may not be viewed as a data type.
 You can't assign a compiled regular expression into a variable.
 A regular expression not placed